tegacodes/EccentricInterfaces/propositions.md

 * What are the questions that inform your inquiry?
 Why are you interested in this matter?
 What don't you know?
 * Are you aiming to make your audience/user uncomfortable / inspired / aware / curious / in awe / active / engaged / confused / amused, etc.

 ####Stuck for inspiration?
-Come up with 3 responses for the following questions.
+Brainstorm responses for the following questions.
 * Fulfill an ecosystem service.
 Promote/document your service in some way.
 * Write a guide for how to carry out an ecosystem service.
 * Collaborate with a non-human life form.
 Take a photo.